-In the case of oil-resistant cables, the materials used in the plastic outer sheath will not have a chemical reaction with oils.
+In the case of oil-resistant cables, the materials used in the plastic outer jacket will not react chemically with oils.
 For a cable to be considered oil-resistant, the properties of the plastics must remain unchanged despite temporary or permanent contact with oil.
 Examples of oil-resistant plastics are fluoropolymers or polyurethanes (PUR).
-PVC cables are only oil-resistant if special chemical additives are added to the polyvinyl chloride outer sheath.
+PVC cables are only oil-resistant if special chemical additives are added to the polyvinylchloride outer jacket.

 Which factors influence the oil resistance of a cable?

-A number of factors must be taken into consideration when selecting the right material for the plastic outer sheath:
+A number of factors must be taken into consideration when selecting the right material for the plastic outer jacket:

 What oil temperature is the cable exposed to?